Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KerNCX4Cbss.md

 ### Transcript

-> vertical splitters no we have no plans for that we did add horizontal lifts though i wish i had that image at hand but i don't think i do it's clipped somewhere look in the clips find the clip it's funny it's good it's good quality content from yours truly
+> vertical splitters no we have no plans for that we did add horizontal lifts though I wish I had that image at hand but I don't think I do it's clipped somewhere look in the clips find the clip it's funny it's good it's good quality content from yours truly